stephencweiss/stephencharlesweiss.com/content/blog/2018-08-13/confucianisms-marketing-problem.md

 tags: ['categorical imperative', 'christine gross-loh', 'confucius', 'immanuel kant', 'marketplace of ideas', 'michael puett']
 ---

 I’m currently reading *[The Path](https://smile.amazon.com/Path-Chinese-Philosophers-Teach-About/dp/1476777845?sa-no-redirect=1)* by Michael Puett and Christine Gross-Loh.

-Puett and Gross-Loh contrast Confuscius to Kant and the modern “Trolley Problem.”
-Kant is famous for his “[Categorial Imperative](https://en.wikipedia.org/wiki/Categorical_imperative)” which I found compelling for its simplicity even while my classmates gravitated toward’s Mill’s Utilitarian approach.
+Puett and Gross-Loh contrast Confuscius to Kant and the modern "Trolley Problem."
+Kant is famous for his "[Categorial Imperative](https://en.wikipedia.org/wiki/Categorical_imperative)" which I found compelling for its simplicity even while my classmates gravitated toward’s Mill’s Utilitarian approach.

 *The Path* argues that Kant, who they use as a stand-in for Western philosophers more generally, seeks to strip out context from a decision to get to ground truth.
 That’s why it is *never* appropriate to lie, even to prevent murderer from finding a victim.
 When judging the behavior, the surrounding context of that activity is ignored.